epsln/ceendrasPearl/readme.md

 # Ceendra's Pearl
 Implementation of Indra's Pearl depth first search in C. I followed the classic algorithm.
 As such, the code is a tad messy, but should be fairly understandable.
+I wrote an article underlying the basic principles behind it on my blog, which is available [here](https://epsln.github.io/blog/indraspearl_pt1/)

 ## Compilation